andy489/Introduction_to_Programming_CPP/Tasks.md

 **4.13** Write a function which takes four arguments - an int array, first index and last index of the searched interval and wanted value x.
 Using the algorithm binary search, the function should return the index of x if it exists in the array, or -1 if it does not exist.

+**4.14** Write a program which prints on the console the elements of the longest strictly increasing subsequence in a locally defined array.
+In case there are two sequences with the same length, print the first one.

 ## 5. Matrices

 **5.01.**